afeklab/processpbm/README.md

 Ideally, one needs to increase `lh` as much as possible to get as many signal-carrying points for the regression.
 Generally, starting with the default value of 50,000 is a good practice.
-However, **if some points in the saturated range are not adjusted to the extrapolated one, you must decrease** `lh`.
+However, **if some points in the saturated range are not adjusted to the extrapolated one, you must reduce** `lh`.
 For example, in the following Masliner result image (data from `PBM_analysis_suite_Sep2017`, Berger et al., 2009) `lh`=60,000, which is too high as you can see several points in the saturation range not to be adjusted to the extrapolated one: